Is Mexico Safe? 9 Safety Tips for Solo Travel in Mexico

 I wanted to end with some thoughts on my feeling of safety in Mexico.
 I previously discussed how personal knowledge and experience shape everyone’s perception of safety, including mine.

 I speak (almost) fluent Spanish and have traveled extensively in Mexico.
-I have a deep understanding of Mexican culture, yet it continues to surprise me.
+I have a profound understanding of Mexican culture, yet it continues to surprise me.

 Generally speaking, I feel safe in Mexico.